thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

 ## Annotation-based Ignore Lists

 You can ignore incidents based on matched annotations.
-Currently, this is only available for PDF token triggers that match our Palo Alto Wildfire annotation (you can read more about it [here](https://help.canary.tools/hc/en-gb/articles/360013051378-Alert-Annotation-Palo-Alto-Wildfire-PDF-Token)).
+Currently, this is only available for two sources:
+* PDF token triggers that match our [Palo Alto Wildfire annotation](https://help.canary.tools/hc/en-gb/articles/360013051378-Alert-Annotation-Palo-Alto-Wildfire-PDF-Token)
+* Activity that is associated with [Microsoft Defender](https://help.canary.tools/hc/en-gb/articles/9212577972125-Alert-annotation-Microsoft-Defender-Scan)

 ### Disable Annotation Ignore List